memgonzales/aniframe-language/README.md

    docker pull ghcr.io/memgonzales/aniframe:latest
    ```

 1. Create a folder named `aniframe-code` anywhere in your computer.
-Inside this folder, create a file named `sample.js`.
+Inside this folder, create an empty file named `sample.js`.

 1. Spin up a container by running;
    ```